Hieraaetus-moorei/Linear_Algebot/README.md

 ![Human-bot chatting gif](https://codeberg.org/Codeglacier/Linear_Algebot/raw/branch/main/Linear%20algebot.gif)

 ### What does this project do?
-#### building up a Line chatbot with RAG ability in Jupyter Notebook environment (e.g. Google Colaboratory)
+#### building up a Line chatbot with RAG ability in terminal or Jupyter Notebook environment (e.g. Google Colaboratory)

 Want to automate your customer service with [Line](https://www.line.me/en/)?
 This project create a chatbot with RAG (Retrieval Augmented Generation) ability and hook it to [LINE](https://www.line.me/en/), a pupolar text app across Asia.